MaxCanntSwim/14-obsidian-git/ADS/Terminology.md

+# Complexity
-Complexity is shown as a tightest bound for the function, in [[Big O-notation]].
+Complexity is shown as a tightest bound for the function, in Big O-notation.
 Tags: #definition
 ___